kpatnayakuni/azure-quickstart-terraform-configuration/101-loadbalancer-with-nat-rule/README.md

 # Terraform: 101-loadbalancer-with-nat-rule
-## Loadbalancer-with-nat-rule
+## Load Balancer with Inbound NAT Rule
 ## Description
-This is a conversion of ARM template *[101-loadbalancer-with-nat-rule](https://github.com/Azure/azure-quickstart-templates/tree/master/101-loadbalancer-with-nat-rule)* from the repository *[azure\azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates)* to Terraform Configuration.
+This is a conversion of ARM template *[101-loadbalancer-with-nat-rule](https://github.com/Azure/azure-quickstart-templates/tree/master/101-loadbalancer-with-nat-rule)* from the repository *[azure\azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates)* to Terraform configuration.

-This configuaration allows you to create a Load Balancer, Public IP address for the Load balancer, Virtual Network, Network Interface in the Virtual Network & a NAT Rule in the Load Balancer that is used by the Network Interface.
+This configuration allows you to create a Load Balancer, Public IP address for the Load balancer, Virtual Network, Network Interface in the Virtual Network & a NAT Rule in the Load Balancer that is used by the Network Interface.

-This configuaration will deploy following the resources…
+This configuration will deploy the following  resources…

 ![output](images/resources.png)